pomma89/objectpool/README.md

     public static void ExternalResourceResetState(ExternalExpensiveResource resource)
     {
-        // External Resource reset state code
+        // External Resource reset state code.
     }

     public static void ExternalResourceReleaseResource(ExternalExpensiveResource resource)
     {
-        // External Resource release code
+        // External Resource release code.
     }
 }

-public class ExpensiveResource : PooledObject
+internal sealed class ExpensiveResource : PooledObject {
-{
     public void DoStuff()
     {
-        // Do some work here, for example
+        // Do some work here, for example.
     }

     protected override void OnReleaseResources()
     {
-        // Override if the resource needs to be manually cleaned before the memory is reclaimed }
+        // Override if the resource needs to be manually cleaned before the memory is reclaimed.
+    }

     protected override void OnResetState()
     {
-        // Override if the resource needs resetting before it is getting back into the pool }
+        // Override if the resource needs resetting before it is getting back into the pool.
     }
+}

-public class ExternalExpensiveResource
+internal sealed class ExternalExpensiveResource
 {
     public void DoOtherStuff()
     {
-        // Do some work here, for example
+        // Do some work here, for example.
     }
 }
 ```

+## About this repository and its maintainer ##

+Everything done on this repository is freely offered on the terms of the project license.
+You are free to do everything you want with the code and its related files, as long as you respect the license and use common sense while doing it :-)